 Here is a very small bee.
 When I see a very small bee, I usually suspect small sweat bees in the Lasioglossum genus.
 These are dark bees, and some are fully black while others are a little more brown or blue.
 I upload photos of a lot of these to iNaturalist and don’t usually get anything more specific than a genus-level identification.
 That doesn’t keep me from uploading pics, and with this bee, I received a surprise.

 This is a fairy bee, which are in Andrenidae, the family of mining bees.
+At least that’s what iNaturalist first said.
+Its recognition software keep identifying most small bees as fairies, but a curator I trust has identified them as Lasioglossum.

 A couple of days ago I saw the male two-spotted longhorn, and here is a female.
 These last two years I’ve seen more male bees in the yard, which I hope means they’re mating and nesting here.
 I hope it’s a sign that we’re providing adequate nesting habitat.